When transferring a chemical from the original container:

 - When completed, the lab or shop's principal investigator and Area Safety Coordinator receive an electronic copy of their inventory.

-- When EH&S technicians find chemical inventories unsafe or out of compliance with fire codes, EH&S notifies:
+- When EH&S technicians find chemical inventories unsafe or not in compliance with fire codes, EH&S notifies: